Subsistence level and subsistence benefit

 Who has the right to receive subsistence benefit

-Students and university students whose address data do not match that of their family have the right to receive subsistence benefits from the municipality or city government of their place of residence pursuant to the Population Register, if their family was a recipient of subsistence benefits in the previous month.
+If the address of a pupil or student up to 24 years of age does not coincide with the address of their family members entered in the Population Register, they have the right to receive a subsistence benefit from the local government of their residence entered in the Population Register, provided that their family was granted a subsistence benefit in the previous or given month.

 How to apply for subsistence benefits